 An intricate network of waterways that crisscross the city – Amsterdam’s canals are not just visually gorgeous, they’ve played a crucial role in shaping the city, quite literally.

 A tour of these waterways offers a fascinating glimpse into the city’s past and present.
-Taking them in the water level via a canal boat, you’ll gain a deeper understanding of Amsterdam’s history, culture and identity, and you’ll see first-hand why this city is one of the most beloved destinations in the world.
+Explore them up close and personal via a canal boat, where you’ll gain a deeper understanding of Amsterdam’s history, culture and identity.
+See first-hand why this city is one of the most beloved destinations that you could discover on a guided European tour.

 Someone who knows all about Amsterdam, its canals, history and culture, is Travel Director Gary Junge.
 This week’s Insightful destination expert, we sat down with him for an introduction to this special city.